eclipse/kapua/README.md

 ### Access

 Once the containers are running, the Kapua services can be accessed.
-Kapua is a multi tenant system.
+Eclipse Kapua&trade; is a multi tenant system.
 The demo installation comes with one default tenant, called _kapua-sys_, which is also the root tenant.
-In Eclipse Kapua a _tenant_ is commonly referred to as an _account_.
+In Eclipse Kapua&trade; a _tenant_ is commonly referred to as an _account_.

 #### The console